Trump hit with new charges as special counsel expands Mar-a-Lago documents case

 Steve Cheung, spokesman for the Trump campaign, claimed the new counts are part of an effort to damage Trump as he seeks the Republican presidential nomination and "nothing more than a continued desperate and flailing attempt by the Biden Crime Family and their Department of Justice to harass President Trump and those around him."

+According to the indictment, De Oliveira also told the FBI during the voluntary interview that he didn't know where items would've been stored when Trump returned to Mar-a-Lago.

+His statements "were false, as De Oliveira knew, because De Oliveira had personally observed and helped move Trump's boxes when they arrived at" Mar-a-Lago in January 2021, according to the filing.

-The judge in the case, Judge Aileen Cannon, has set a trial date of May 2024.
+The charges against Trump related to his handling of sensitive government records are the first brought by the Justice Department against a former president.
+The judge overseeing the case, Judge Aileen Cannon, has set a trial date of May 2024, to take place at the courthouse in Fort Pierce, Florida.

 The new charges come as the former president and his attorneys are waiting for the possibility of a separate indictment stemming from Smith's investigation into attempts to alter the 2020 presidential election and interfere with the peaceful transfer of power.
 Trump's attorneys met with federal prosecutors at the special counsel's office Thursday in Washington, D.C.
 He has also denied wrongdoing in this case.